carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 questions:
 - "What are Nextflow channels?"
 - "Define the different types of Nextflow channels?"
+- "What are the major differences between queue and values channels?"
 - "How  do you create a channel?"
 - "How do you create a queue channel from a specified glob pattern?"
 - "How do you modify the behaviour of a channel factory?"